KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 reconfiguring its hidden strata.
 The seasons express the cycle of embodiment,
 release, and return.
-Even natural disasters—
+Even natural disasters —
-while painful—
+while painful —
 are not punishments.
 They are harmonic ruptures,
 breaking apart what no longer resonates,